the-themis-benchmarks/home/README.md

 6. If you run Themis on remote servers, please omit the option `--no-headless` which turns off the emulator GUI.

-7. Install all the necessary dependecies required by the respective testing tools (see the repository of each tools).
+7. Install all the necessary dependecies required by the respective testing tools.
+Please see the README.md of each tool in its Themis's repository.
+We provided the detailed building instructions.

 ## Extend Themis for Future Research

-1. Add new crash bugs into Themis
+### 1. Add new crash bugs into Themis

 Take `ActivityDiary-1.1.8-debug-#118.apk` as an example, the basic steps to add such a bug into Themis's dataset include:
 * build the buggy app version into an executable apk file (i.e., `ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk`, where `ActivityDiary` is the app name, `1.1.8` is the code version, `#118` is the original issue id.)
 * reproduce the bug and record the stack trace (i.e., `ActivityDiary/crash_stack_#118.txt`)
 * write a bug-triggering script in `uiautomator2` and record a bug-triggering video (i.e., `ActivityDiary/script-#118.py` and `ActivityDiary/video-#118.mp4`)
-* add a JSON file to facilitate coverage computation (used by `TimeMachine`) which describes its class files and source files (i.e., `ActivityDiary/class_files.json`)
+* add a JSON file to facilitate coverage computation at runtime (this step is only required by `TimeMachine`) which describes its class files and source files (i.e., `ActivityDiary/class_files.json`)

 The basic steps to add such a bug into Themis's infrastructure include:
 * In `scripts/check_crash.py`, one should add the app name into list `ALL_APPS` and the crash signature (i.e., the crash type info and the partial crash trace  related to the app itself) into dict `app_crash_data`.

 *In the future, we plan to (1) add the crash bugs from other existing benchmarks, (2) add crash bugs with different levels of severity rather than only critical ones, and (3) add non-crashing bugs (e.g., UI bugs) into Themis.
 For non-crashing bugs, we can manually codify the bug-triggering condition into specific assertions in the app code so that Themis can be reused to evaluate the existing tools on finding non-crashing bugs by violating the assertions.
 We are already working on (2).*

-2. Add new testing tools into Themis
+### 2. Add new testing tools into Themis

 Take `Monkey` as an example, the basic steps to add a new tool into Themis's infrastructure include:
 * add an internal shell script to invoke the new tool (see `scripts/run_monkey.sh`) which defines (1) the concrete command line of invoking the tool, (2) the outputs of the tool, and (3) the tool-specific configurations before running
 * add the call of this shell script in `scripts/themis.py` (see function `run_monkey`)
 * add the code of parsing the outputs of the new tool in `scripts/check_crash.py`.

-In fact, we already have integrated [FastBot](https://github.com/bytedance/Fastbot_Android), an industrial testing tool from ByteDance, into Themis.
+In fact, we already have successfully integrated [FastBot](https://github.com/bytedance/Fastbot_Android), an industrial testing tool developed by ByteDance, into Themis.

-3. Optimize and enhance existing supported tools
+### 3. Optimize and enhance existing supported tools

 In the accepted paper, **Section 4.2 and 4.3** point out many optimization opportunities and future research for improving existing testing tools.
 By using Themis,

 * The tool authors or other researchers can debug/validate the tool improvement and evaluate/compare with new testing tools
 * We can contribute new enhancement features to the original tools by pull requests because Themis forked the testing tools from their original repositories.

-4. Coverage profiling and analysis
+### 4. Coverage profiling and analysis

 Themis now supports coverage profiling by running